assemble/assemble/docs/options.md

 ```

+### More Options from Grunt

+Since Assemble is based on Grunt.js, you can also use all native Grunt options in addition to options provided by Assemble.

-Following is a brief exerpt from the Grunt.js wiki, please see [Grunt.js Wiki: Configuring Tasks](https://github.com/gruntjs/grunt/wiki/Configuring-tasks) for more information.
-Grunt.js offers far more functionality than what we reference here.
+(This exerpt is from the Grunt.js wiki, please see [Grunt.js Wiki: Configuring Tasks](https://github.com/gruntjs/grunt/wiki/Configuring-tasks) for more information.
+Grunt.js offers far more functionality than what we reference here).

-### Additional "Native" Grunt Options

 Inside a task configuration, an `options` property may be specified to override built-in defaults.
 In addition, each target may have an `options` property which is specific to that target.
 Target-level options will override task-level options.